-WCAC did substantial work with the Planning Department to help West Concord achieve a “Cultural District” designation from the State of Massachusetts.
+WCAC did substantial work with the Planning Division to help West Concord achieve a “Cultural District” designation from the State of Massachusetts.
 In addition to promotion through their website and materials, this also qualifies the village for grants such as the one that produced the new mural on the side of Twin Seafood.
-We are now working with the newly formed West Concord Junction Cultural District Committee to develop ideas to preserve and enhance the cultural character of the Village.

 Concord Teacakes/Twin Seafood Plaza

 This new seating area between the 2 businesses is now complete, including the fantastic new mural make possible by our 2017 MA Cultural District designation.
-(More details see below.)
+(More details)